M.A.T. Program FAQ

 How often will I need to be in treatment?

-The Medication Assisted Treatment Program is very intensive and requires a high level of commitment.
+The Medication Assisted Treatment Program is intensive and requires a high level of commitment.
 Participants are required to attend group and individual counseling, scheduled and random urine screens, doctor appointments and sober support meetings in their communities.

 How long can I be in the program?